frhnkl/Deployment-and-Monitoring-Pacmann---Deploy-Web-App-1/README.md

   ```

 ## Preparing WebApp
+the web app that we will use is avalaible in https://github.com/frhnkl/Web-Arc-twttr-app. we will use it as base for docker and CI/CD and deploy it to website
 ## Setting up Docker
 - Dockerizing Flask-Backend
   to be autamatically run, we need to dockerize our backend by creating dockerfile with this